Michigan’s School Psychologist

 These mental health professionals help students manage stress and create the best version of themselves.
 They also work with concerned parents regarding their child’s anxiety or depression.

-How to Start Your School Psychologist Journey
+Start Your Michigan School Psychologist Journey

-Step 1: Earn a Bachelor’s Degree in any of the following areas:
+Step 1: Earn a bachelor’s degree in any of the following areas:

-Step 2: Earn a Master’s Degree in School Psychology
+Step 2: Earn a master’s degree in school psychology.

-• This allows you to work in a school setting
+- This allows you to work in a school setting.

-Step 3: Complete an internship in a school or educational setting
+Step 3: Complete an internship in a school or educational setting.

-Step 4: Certification
+Step 4: Certification.

 Do you love research?
 Do you want the opportunity to work in schools, universities, hospitals, and clinical settings?
 A PhD in school psychology might be the career for you.
 Click here for more information about a PhD in School Psychology.